camunda/feel-scala/docs/docs/tutorial/tutorial-1-3.md

 ```
 // First determine the number of days using time = distance / speed
  (729.1/5) = 145 hrs

-// To determine his arrival time, we can leverage modular arithmetics with the funciton modulo
+// To determine his arrival time, we can leverage modular (clock) arithmetics with the FEEL function modulo
-(145+7)mod24 = 8:00 AM
+ modulo((145+7),24)

-//24 representing a 24 hour clock
+//Result is 8:00 representing a 24 hour clock
 ```

 Now, let's look at some functions you could do with strings